 Best known in parking garages and more industrial applications, concrete tile can withstand the test of time.
 Polished concrete tile can be presentable to customer-facing applications, making it suitable for bathrooms and high traffic areas, but this comes with the need for more maintenance and a larger up-front expense.

 Offering brilliant designs, concrete tile options include virtually limitless colors and textures.
 It doesn’t require much maintenance once it’s sealed, and can last up to 100 years.
 That seems like an excellent choice, but you might notice that not many commercial spaces use this polished concrete tile.

 Unfortunately, concrete has to be resealed about every 3 years, or it will stain easily.
 It also lacks noise-dampening attributes, often creating an echo, not at all ideal for conference rooms.
 It does not hold up well to high impact, and can chip if something heavy is dropped on it.
 Given its hard surface, it may be uncomfortable to stand on for long periods of time, making it an impractical option for standing meeting rooms.

-Benefits of Ceramic Tile in Commercial Spaces
+Benefits of Commercial Ceramic Tile Flooring

 When it comes to business flooring options as well as residential options, maintenance is crucial.
 No one wants to spend more time than necessary on floor maintenance.
-Ceramic tiles are easy to care for.
-Regular maintenance is simple: just vacuum or sweep the floor regularly.
-All dirt, liquids, and stains are easy to wipe or mop from the ceramic surface.
+Fortunately, ceramic tiles are not just durable to wear and tear but they are also resistant to messes, making it easy to clean up.

 You can design your ceramic tile in whatever way that you like.
 If you want to reproduce the look of hardwood in your business foyer or recreate natural stone in your company’s bathroom, your design options are limitless.
 You can receive all of the benefits of ceramic with all of the design options of your favorite materials.
 In addition, proper cutting tools can create ceramic tiles in a variety of size and shape options.